dotnet/aspnetcore/README.md

 You're now ready to start building web apps with Blazor!
 To build your first Blazor web app check out our [getting started guide](https://go.microsoft.com/fwlink/?linkid=870449).

-## Build
+## Building the Repo

 Prerequisites:
 - [Node.js](https://nodejs.org/) (>8.3)

-The build script will acquire the required version of the .NET runtime and .NET SDK on first run.
+The Blazor repository uses the same set of build tools as the other ASP.NET Core projects.
+The [developer documention](https://github.com/aspnet/Home/wiki/Building-from-source) for building is the authoritative guide. **Please read this document and check your PATH setup if you have trouble building or using Visual Studio**

-Run `build.cmd` or `build.sh` from the solution directory.
+To build at the command line, run `build.cmd` or `build.sh` from the solution directory.

 ## Run unit tests